6 class hours.

 Know Before You Show

 Long-tail cast-on, knit, purl, bind off.
-Familiarity with stranded color helpful.
+Familiarity with stranded color helpful but not essential.

 - 50 yds each #4 weight yarn in three light or bright colors, A, B, and C